avaframe/FlowPy/readme.md

 ## Input Files

-All  GIS raster files must be in the .asc or .tif format.
+All raster files (DEM, release, ...) must be in the .asc or .tif format.

-All rasters need the same resolution (normal sizes are 5x5 or 10x10 meters).
+All rasters need the same resolution (normal sizes are e.g. 5x5 or 10x10 meters).

 All Layers need the same spatial extend, with no data values < 0 (standard no data values = -9999).

-The locations identified as release areas need values > 0.
-(See release.tif in examples)
+The locations identified as release areas need values > 0. (see release.tif in examples)

 ## Output

-All outputs are in the .tiff raster format in the same resolution and extent as the input GIS layers.
+All outputs are in the .tiff raster format in the same resolution and extent as the input raster layers.

-- z_delta: the maximum z_delta for every raster cell.
+- z_delta: the maximum of z_delta all paths for every raster cell (geometric measure of process magnitude, can be associated to kinetic energy/velocity)
-- sum_z_delta: z_delta summed up on every raster cell.
+- Flux: The maximum routing flux of all paths for every raster cell
-- Flux: The maximum routing flux for every raster cell.
+- sum_z_delta: z_delta summed up over all paths on every raster cell
-- Cell_Counts: number of release cells that route flux through a raster cell.
+- Cell_Counts: number of paths that route flux through a raster cell
-- Flow Path Travel Angle, FP_TA: the γ angle along the flow path
+- Flow Path Travel Angle, FP_TA: the gamma angle along the flow path
-- Straight Line Travel Angle, SL_TA: Saves the γ angle, while the distances are calculated via a straight line from the release cell to the current cell
+- Straight Line Travel Angle, SL_TA: Saves the gamma angle, while the distances are calculated via a straight line from the release cell to the current cell

 ## Back-tracking extension

-The back-tracking extension is an example of a custom built model extension used to identify the release areas, tracks/paths and deposition areas of GMFs that endanger infrastructure.
+The back-tracking extension is an example of a custom built model extension used to identify the release areas, paths and deposition areas of GMF directly endangering infrastructure.

-To activate the back-tracking extension an additional GIS input layer that describes the spatial extent of the infrastructure must be called into the model.
-The GUI version of the model has a field where an infrastructure layer can be uploaded.
-For the terminal version the “infra= path_to_infrastructure_raster” must be included as an argument (see command below).
+To activate the back-tracking extension an additional raster layer describing the spatial extent of the infrastructure must be called into the model.
+The GUI version of the model has a field where an infrastructure layer can be inserted.
+For the terminal version the “infra= path_to_infrastructure_raster” must be included as an additional argument (see command below).

 ```markup
 python3 main.py alpha_angle exponent working_directory path_to_dem path_to_release infra=path_to_infrastructure(Optional) flux_threshold=positiv_number(Optional) max_z_delta=positiv_number(Optional)